rpiteira/azuresubscriptionsmanagementgroups/README.md

 # azuresubscriptionsmanagementgroups

-Powershell script to move subcriptions into management groups
+Powershell script to move Azure subcriptions into management groups